 We use Distributed Denial of Service (DDoS) mitigation services powered by an industry-leading solution.

-We develop the following security best practices and frameworks (OWASP Top 10, SANS Top 25).
-We use the following best practices to ensure the highest level of security in our software:
+We adhere to security best practices and frameworks (OWASP Top 10, SANS Top 25).
+We use the following best practices to ensure the highest level of protection in our software:

 Developers participate in regular security training to learn about common vulnerabilities and threats.